I’ve been meaning to put together an Uluwatu beach guide for awhile now, because this area of Bali has some of the best

 The beaches and cliffs around Uluwatu are just perfect for clubs, so naturally it has quite a few.

 A few to check out are Ulu Cliffhouse, Sundays Beach Club, El Kabron, and The Edge.

 Our absolute favorite club for sunset is the Oneeighty cliff pool at The Edge.
 This one’s not a beach, but you get to see the beaches from the top of a cliff!

 More Things To Do In Uluwatu Bali

 Thanks for looking!
 I hope you enjoyed this Uluwatu beach guide!

-Don’t forget to check out my complete list of all the best things to do in Uluwatu!
+Don’t forget to check out my complete list of all the top things to do in Uluwatu Bali!

 If you want to explore Uluwatu beaches with a tour package, there are lots of great online options available.